StackVista/stackstate-docs/saas/user-management.md

 ![Keycloak Create User](../.gitbook/assets/keycloak_create_user.png)

-#### Editing user's details
+#### Updating user details

 To **edit user details**, select the user by clicking on Username.
   - Change the details as needed.
-  - Set one or more `Required user actions`, for example, to force the user to update password or configure OTP.
+  - Set one or more `Required user actions`, for example, to force users to update password or configure OTP.
   - Press "Save" button when done.

 ![Keycloak Update User](../.gitbook/assets/keycloak_update_user.png)